1. Name “Bristol Inner City Football Academy” (BICFA)

 These guidelines are designed to ensure your child receives the maximum benefit from the sessions.

 Parents are more than welcome to watch the sessions, however they must remain off the playing facility and behind the barriers (If provided.)

-Parents PLEASE do not coach or shout instructions to your child during sessions, they will learn quicker from their mistakes, if they are allowed to make the decisions.
+Parents, please do not coach or shout instructions or encouragement to players during sessions and match days, they will learn quicker from their mistakes, if they are allowed to make the decisions.

 Parent must ensure their child does not play whilst injured or feeling unwell.
 Please inform the Academy if this is the case.